CharlesCNorton/Symmetry-Breaking-Bifurcation-Theorem/README.md

 ### 2.1 Symmetry Group Constant \( A_d \)

-The Symmetry Group Constant, denoted as \( A_d \), reflects how the symmetry group of the geometric object constrains the deformation process.
-The more symmetries an object has, the harder it becomes to break these symmetries through deformation.
+The Symmetry Group Constant \( A_d \) reflects how the symmetry group of the geometric object constrains the deformation process.
+The larger the symmetry group, the greater the resistance to deformation.

 #### Derivation of \( A_d \):